 As a trader, reading is a must.
 Reading will open your mind to the mistakes and successes of other people.
-When I was starting out as a trader, I remember reading a book called Money Mavericks.
+When We was starting out as a trader, we remember reading a book called Money Mavericks.
 The book was a personal reflection by the author who had struggled to start his own hedge fund, became successful, lost 20%, and decided to shut down the fund.

 Step 2: Identify ‘Assets’ to Trade

 If you believe that you are destined to become an oil trader, you should then go ahead and research more about the oil market and come up with a strategy based on this.
 If on the other hand you want to trade equities, select an industry or companies that you want to trade.

 Step 3: Technical and Fundamental Analysis Tools

 To be successful as a trader, technical and fundamental analysis are very important tools for you to use.
 Fundamental analysis involves the use of news to allocate capital.
 On the other hand, technical analysis uses mathematical and historical data to determine what will happen in future.
 There are hundreds of technical tools that one can use.

 Step 4: Create the Strategy and Backtest it

 A demo account is a very important tool in this step.
 This is because it will give you a platform with live data which you can use to trade.
 Using the demo account, you should now create your trading system which can be manual or automatic.

-Step 4: Time to Trade
+Step 5: Time to Trade

 After you have created your own strategy and back-tested it, you should now go ahead and trade.
 Remember that risk management is another important aspect of trading.
 Risk management will enable you lose only funds that you are comfortable losing.